ZacheryThomas/homeassistant-smartrent/README.md

 [![Downloads][downloads-shield]][releases]

-This is a basic Homeassistant component to support SmartRent Locks and Thermostats.
+This is a basic Homeassistant component to support SmartRent Locks, Thermostats, Leak Sensors and Binary Switches.
 This component uses the `smartrent.py` library that can be found [here](https://github.com/ZacheryThomas/smartrent.py)!

 ![example screenshot](dashboard_screenshot.png)